 The Raiders fell into some unexpected salary-cap space Thursday when their deal with Eli Apple dissolved.
 They wasted no time putting it to use.

 They kept the investment in the secondary, agreeing on terms of a contract with defensive back Damarious Randall on Thursday night.
 That news comes via ESPN’s Josina Anderson, who said Randall texted her directly with news of the deal.
+Randall has agreed to sign a one-year contract worth up to $3.25 million, per a league source.

 The 27-year old played free safety his last two years with the Cleveland Browns and cornerback the previous three with the Green Bay Packers.